virtadity/Manease/README.md

 ./gradlew test
 ```

-📝 Implementation Details (Highlights) \
+📝 Implementation Details
-Domain-Driven Approach: Business logic is separated from infrastructure and web layers. \
+* Domain-Driven Approach: Business logic is separated from infrastructure and web layers.
-Optimized Reporting: Aggregation logic is handled via JPA/Hibernate to minimize memory footprint. \
+* Optimized Reporting: Aggregation logic is handled via JPA/Hibernate to minimize memory footprint.
-Resilient Infrastructure: Docker Compose uses healthcheck to ensure the application starts only after the database is ready. \
+* Resilient Infrastructure: Docker Compose uses healthcheck to ensure the application starts only after the database is ready.
-HATEOAS Integration: Discoverable API with _links and _embedded collections for better frontend integration.
+* HATEOAS Integration: Discoverable API with _links and _embedded collections for better frontend integration.